Siberian Husky: 1940s–present

 Huskies were extensively used as sled dogs by the British Antarctic Survey in Antarctica between 1945 and 1994.
 A bronze monument to all of BAS's dog teams is outside its Cambridge headquarters, with a plaque listing all the dogs' names.

 In 1960, the US Army undertook a project to construct an under-the-ice facility for defense and space research, Camp Century, part of Project Iceworm, involving a 150+ crew who also brought with them an unofficial mascot, a Siberian Husky named Mukluk.

-Due to their high popularity combining with their high physical and mental needs, Siberians are abandoned or surrendered to shelters at high rates by new owners who do not research them fully and find themselves unable to care for them.
+Due to their high popularity combining with their high physical and mental needs, Siberian Huskies are abandoned or surrendered to shelters at high rates by new owners who do not research them fully and find themselves unable to care for them.
 Many decide on the breed for their looks and mythos in pop culture, and purchase pups from backyard breeders or puppy mills who do not have breeder-return contracts that responsible breeders will, designed to keep the breed out of shelters.

 Sled dogs that were bred and kept by the Chukchi tribes of Siberia were thought to have gone extinct, but Benedict Allen, writing for Geographical magazine in 2006 after visiting the region, reported their survival.
 His description of the breeding practiced by the Chukchi mentions selection for obedience, endurance, amiable disposition, and sizing that enabled families to support them without undue difficulty.